takeenshamloo/Environmental-Justice-Redlining-HOLC/README.md

 ## Contents
 The repository is organized as follows:

-Environmental-Justice-Redlining-HOLC/
+Environmental-Justice-Redlining-HOLC
-- docs/
+├── output
-  - Environmental_Justice.qmd
+|   ├── Environmental_Justice_files/...
-- output/
+|   ├── Environmental_Justice.html
-  - Environmental_Justice.html
+├── docs
-  - Environmental_Justice_files/...
+|   ├── Environmental_Justice.qmd
-- .gitignore
+├── .gitignore
-- Environmental-Justice-Redlining-HOLC.Rproj
+├── README.md
-- README.md
+├── Environmental-Justice-Redlining-HOLC.Rproj

 The `data/` folder is not included in this repository but contained:
 - `ejscreen/` (Environmental Justice Screening data from the US EPA)